robin174/project-pin-high/README.md

 ### Last implemented?

-- Magic sign-in added
+- Edit, delete buttons and modal styles updated
-- Clubs recorded
+- Ability to add 'Other' to club brands
-- _3 bullets maximum_
+- Supbase can take a 'text' value for club brand

 ### What next?

-- Edit button on club
+- Ability to add 'Other' to club type
-- Delete button on club
+- Add more general data for 'player profile' - left/right hand / Location (county)
-- _3 bullets maximum_
+- Check Miro.